Making it to the weekend

 The PGA of America’s “cut rule” is the same used at the Open Championship.
 The U.S. Open makes a cut at the low 60 players and ties.
-The Masters has a cut at the low 50 players and ties, or anyone within 10 strokes over the 36-hole leader.
+The Masters has a cut at the low 50 players and ties, bumping that number up and eliminating its 10-stroke rule in 2020.

-A year ago at Bethpage, the PGA Championship cut line fell at four-over 144 with 82 players advancing to the weekend.
-In 2018 at Bellerive, it was even-par 140 with 80 players advancing and In 2017, at Quail Hollow it was five-over 147 with 75 players playing all four rounds.
+A year ago at TPC Harding Park, the PGA Championship cut line fell at one-over 141 with 79 players advancing to the weekend.
+In 2019 at Bethpage Black, it was four-over 144 with 82 players advancing, and in 2018 at Bellerive, it was even-par 140 with 80 players advancing.

 For history buffs, Raymond Floyd and Jack Nicklaus have made the most cuts—27—of any players in PGA Championship history.
 Floyd made 27 in 31 PGA starts while Nicklaus made 27 in 37 appearances.